DarkOakStudios/Junction-Xumm/README.md

 ## Installation

-To install the Junction-Xumm server, simply run npm install to install all the necessary dependencies.
+To install the Junction-Xumm server, simply run

+`npm install`

+to install all the necessary dependencies.

 ## Usage

 1. Before running the server, you'll need to add your Xumm credentials to the .env file.
-2. Once your credentials are added, start the server by running npm start.
+2. Once your credentials are added, start the server by running `npm start`
-3. The server will start listening on port 5000 by default.
+6. The server will start listening on port 5000 by default.
 To connect to the server, send requests to the appropriate endpoints.

 ## Endpoints